The Rat Fan Club

 By Debbie “The Rat Lady” Ducommun

-A nebulizer is a special medical air compressor which vaporizes medications into particles small enough to be inhaled into the lungs, delivering the medications directly to the site of respiratory problems.
+In most cases, oral medications are best for treating respiratory disease in rats, but in some rare cases, treatment with a nebulizer might help.
+A nebulizer is a special medical air compressor which vaporizes medications into droplets small enough to be inhaled into the lungs, delivering the medications directly to the site of respiratory problems.
 They are commonly prescribed for people with asthma.
-The nebulizer is a prescription item; you can’t buy a new one without a prescription from a physician or veterinarian, but you can find used ones to buy on ebay.
+A nebulizer is a prescription item; you can’t buy one from a store without a prescription, but you can buy used ones on eBay.

 The nebulizer comes in two parts, the air compressor, and a set of disposable plastic pieces that together are the actual nebulizer.
 The medication is placed inside the disposable nebulizer which is then attached to the air compressor by a narrow hose.
 The compressor forces air through the nebulizer.
 The nebulizer pieces are designed so humans can place part in their mouth and inhale.
 When I purchased my nebulizer, they gave me two plastic sets, and I found one was better suited for use with rats, so if you buy one, be sure to ask to see the nebulizer beforehand.
 One end must be blocked with plastic wrap.